clirdlf/ndsa.org/faq.md

 **Which working groups are right for my organization?**

 The answer is going to depend on what exactly your organizations goals and needs are.
-It is generally best to try and match the right people in your organization with the right working group.
-For example, developers, and IT staff and administrators are a great fit for the [Infrastructure working group](/workgroups/infrastructure/), where individuals in marketing and communications are a great fit for the [Outreach working group](/working-groups/outreach/).
-It is best to think about what your organizations strengths are and work from there.
-In general, the more directly the working groups mission fits with the nature of the individuals participating from member organizations the more that both the NDSA and the working group benefit.
+It is generally best to try to match the right people in your organization with the right working group.
+For example, developers and IT staff and administrators are a great fit for the [Infrastructure working group](/workgroups/infrastructure/), where individuals in marketing and communications are a great fit for the [Outreach working group](/working-groups/outreach/).
+It is best to think about what your organization's strengths are and work from there.
+In general, the more directly the working groups mission fits with the nature of the individuals participating from member organizations, the more that both the NDSA and the working group benefit.

 **How do we join a specific working group?**

-When organizations join the NDSA the individuals they identify which working groups they would like to join and identify which individuals they want to participate in those groups.
-Once a organization joins those individuals are added to the working group listservs and given access to the NDSA wiki.
+When organizations join the NDSA, they indicate which working groups they would like to join, and which individuals will participate in each of those groups.
+Once a organization's application is approved, those individuals are added to the working group listservs and given access to the NDSA wiki.
 Individuals at member organizations can also join other groups at any point.
-To join a particular working group contact ndsa@loc.gov, mention what member organization you represent and make your request.
+To join a particular working group, contact ndsa@loc.gov, mention what member organization you represent, and make your request.

 **Can individuals switch to a different working group?**